 If your kids love sports, there are two fun options for your family this summer to enjoy a professional or semi-professional team for less.
 If you want a fun, fast paced atmosphere with dedicated fans, check out a Indiana Fever game.
 While these games are economical compared to men’s professional basketball, you will enjoy a hard working team in a fun atmosphere at Conseco Fieldhouse.

-If “Take Me Out to the Ball Game” is more your style, you will want to check out the Indianapolis Indians.
+If “Take Me Out to the Ball Game” is more your style, you will want to check out the In-Store only Christmas Price Guarantee.
 It is not something we’ve done with our kids yet but I have fond memories of going to Indianapolis Indians games with my parents and brother as a child.
-You will find a complete list of promotions including Monday Dollar Menu, Indy Star 2 for 1 Tuesday, and more at the Official Indianapolis Indians website.
+You will find a complete list of promotions including Monday Dollar Menu, Indy Star 2 for 1 Tuesday, and more at the In-Store only Christmas Price Guarantee website.

 If you want to head to my neck of the woods and enjoy some tasty pizza, you can take the Pizza Train from Noblesville to Tipton on Saturdays.
 This popular train trip will bring you to small town Tipton and you will have your choice of restaurants.
 Children under the age of 2 are free, $10 (children 2-12), and $16 for adults (age 13 and up).
 I would suggest putting your order in for Pizza Shack “By the Tracks”, which has the best salad bar in town along with a dinner buffet with something for everyone.

 Conner Prairie, a Interactive History Museum, is usually on the list of yearly school field trips for my kids.
 Experience 19th century United States in a fun way.
 Use your Buy One, Get One coupon from the Indianapolis Area Entertainment 2011 book.